kevL/yata/ReadMe.txt

 Appendix E: how to use Info paths

-Yata is capable of displaying readable info about fields in Crafting.2da and Spells.2da.
-Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the title of the trigger-spell) or "EFFECTS" (displays the recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da- file is pathed it will be groped for relevant info.
+Yata is capable of displaying readable info about fields in Crafting.2da, Spells.2da, and Feat.2da.
+Paths to various other 2da-files need to be set first, then info ought be displayed on the statusbar when the mouse-cursor is moved over the cells of certain cols like "CATEGORY" (displays the title of the trigger-spell) or "EFFECTS" (displays the recipe's itemproperty in a readable way), etc. Note that pathing to 2da-files can also be termed, groping ... that is, when a 2da-file is pathed it will be groped for relevant info.

-There are two ways to get such info: (a) Using the Paths menu when Crafting.2da or Spells.2da is loaded, (b) Using "pathall=" entries in Settings.Cfg.
+There are two ways to get such info: (a) Using the Paths menu when Crafting.2da, Spells.2da, or Feat.2da is loaded, (b) Using "pathall=" entries in Settings.Cfg.

 (a) Using the Paths menu

-Paths appears on the menubar only when Crafting.2da or Spells.2da are loaded - the filename without extension needs to be "crafting" or "spells" (case- insensitive).
-The items under Paths are divided into four sections:
+Paths appears on the menubar only when Crafting.2da, Spells.2da, or Feat.2da are loaded - the filename without extension needs to be "crafting", "spells", or "feat" (case-insensitive).
+The items under Paths are divided into five sections:

 Path all ...             : this item opens a folder browser dialog to search for
                            any/all applicable 2da-file(s).
 It can be used more